KaiNorberg/PatchworkOS/README.md

 ### ACPI

 - From scratch and heavily documented [AML parser](https://github.com/KaiNorberg/PatchworkOS/blob/main/src/kernel/acpi/aml/aml.h) (WIP)
-- Tested on real hardware, capable of parsing the DSDT and all SSDTs of a Lenovo ThinkPad E495
+- Tested on real hardware, capable of parsing the DSDT and all SSDTs of all the [Tested Configurations](#tested-configurations)
 - ACPI implementation was made to not just work, but to be easy to understand and useful for educational purposes
 - ACPI Mode (e.g., method invocation, event handling) is currently unimplemented, but it's next on the list